inouejunyalab/Meng_Zhang/symmetry_tilt_grain_boundary/README.md

 ## How to using:
 1) specify the vector along z-axis on line 21 in "stgb.cpp" file.
 2) changing the length of box for one grain on line 22 in "stgb.cpp" file according to you needs.
-If you want to create a large model, the number on line 133 in "stgb_b.cpp" need to be changed to make the atoms be full of the box.
+If you want to create a large model, the number on line 133 in "stgb_b.cpp" needs to be changed to make the atoms be full of the box.

 ## Note:
 After creating the model, you need to delete the overlap atoms on two GBs.